 To this end, we invest our energy in solving problems.
-We will see that it is sometimes useful to attend only to the numbers in a situation, so that we can notice that two apparently different problems are abstractly the same if we "decontextualize" the problem by removing the units.
-At other times, we will see the importance of using the units to interpret answers in context.
-This interplay is the essence of modeling.
+We will see that it is sometimes useful to attend only to the numbers in a situation, so that we can notice that two apparently different problems are abstractly the same if we "decontextualize" the problem by removing the units of measurement.
+At other times, we will see the importance of using the units to interpret quantities in context, which is the essence of modeling.
+In other words, we will reason both abstractly and quantitatively.